Capital E

-Capital E is an organisation in Wellington, New Zealand, that creates theatre, events and activities for children.
+Nōku te Ao Capital E is an organisation in Wellington, New Zealand, that creates theatre, events and activities for children.
 It was established in the 1992 and formerly named the Capital Discovery Place.
 Capital E is a council controlled organisation and part of Wellington City Council's Experience Wellington.
-Capital E runs a themed children's playspace at their current premises in Queens Wharf, Wellington.
+Capital E runs a children's playspace and digital laboratories at their current premises in Wellington Central Library Te Matapihi ki te Ao Nui.
 The National Theatre for Children, MediaLab, OnTV Studio and the Capital E National Arts Festival are entities of Capital E.

 History

 Capital Discovery Place, Te Aho a Maui opened as a children's science centre and technology museum in Te Ngākau Civic Square, Wellington in spring 1992.
 The concept was that the centre had a "strong New Zealand focus, with science treated as part of everyday life, and linked closely to arts and culture."
 The director who developed Capital Discovery Place, Te Aho a Maui was Philip Tremewan.
 It went into a purpose-designed building designed by Rewi Thompson and Ian Athfield.
 Capital Discovery Place was part of a global trend of centres with interactive exhibits to de-mystify science.
 Prior to the opening of Capital Discovery Place in 1990, an interim project, Video 90, was run between Te Papa and Capital Discovery Place, with nine young people from 11 to 17 years old recording to VHS and editing their views on 1990.

 In 1997, the organisation changed its name to Capital E.

 In 2013, the Capital E building in Te Ngākau Civic Square was yellow-stickered after an earthquake assessment triggered by the 2013 Seddon earthquake and Capital E had to stop operating from the site.
+It moved to 4 Queens Wharf, Wellington in the TSB Sports Arena building.